gitsumhubs/decluttarr-enhanced/README.md

 This was all AI vibe coded.
 I can't code, so beware, lol.
 Excuse this summary if AI made it come off cocky.
 Don't feel like editing further.
 100% credit to the OG creator for his real efforts.

+Warning: work in progeress.
+AI fkd my GUI, but other modifications working I believe.

 **TL;DR:**

   What it is: An improved version of decluttarr with better logging and a web GUI.